 In September 2023, the European Court of Human Rights (ECtHR) granted interim measures in a case concerning a single mother residing at the Samos CCAC along with her six-month old baby with a serious heart condition, ordering the Greek Government to ensure that the baby will be provided with medical treatment and that both the baby and mother will be provided with suitable accommodation.

 On 12 December 2023, the European Court of Human Rights (ECtHR) has granted Interim Measures with regards to two Afghan women and their five minor children, residing at the Closed Controlled Access Centre (CCAC) of Kos in absolutely inadequate conditions, ordering the Greek authorities to ensure that the Applicants "have full access to reception conditions which respect human dignity and take into account their multiple vulnerabilities.

-Οn 5 February 2024, the European Court of Human Rights granted Interim Measures with regards to a single woman asylum seeker and her infant child, who resided in inhuman conditions in the Samos Closed Controlled Access Centre (CCAC) ordering Greek authorities to provide safe and suitable accommodation.
+Οn 5 February 2024, the European Court of Human Rights granted Interim Measures with regards to a single woman asylum applicant and her infant child, who resided in inhuman conditions in the Samos Closed Controlled Access Centre (CCAC) ordering Greek authorities to provide safe and suitable accommodation.

+The fact that CCAC facilities are at the heart of policies linked to the recently adopted reform of the Common European Asylum System (CEAS), is also of serious concern, as conditions prevailing in CCAC deteriorate considerably.

 Hotspot transformation following the EU-Türkiye statement